 Keep reading …

-How we home serviced: Our approach changed drastically as our family grew and the length of our furloughs shrank.
+How we home serviced: Our approach changed drastically as our family grew and the length of our times back in the States shrank.
 Find out what we did right — and what we did wrong.

 A car for $1.00!
 (And other amazing, wonderful missionary gifts): Our workers reflect on the many, many generous ways churches and supporters have welcomed them back for home service.